La revue diligente : comment éviter les pièges lors d'un transfert d'entreprise

 Identify potential risks

-The due diligence review helps identify a variety of potential risks, including financial, legal, operational and commercial risks.
-Each area of the analysis may reveal issues that need to be addressed before the transaction is finalized.
+Due diligence helps identify a variety of potential risks, including financial, legal, operational, and commercial risks.
+Each area of analysis may reveal issues that need to be addressed before the transaction is finalized.

 Strategies to mitigate risks

-Once risks are identified, it is crucial to develop strategies to mitigate them.
-This may include renegotiating the terms of the deal, obtaining additional guarantees from the seller, or establishing contingency plans to manage post-acquisition risks.
+Once risks have been identified, it is crucial to develop strategies to mitigate them.
+This may include renegotiating the terms of the agreement, obtaining additional guarantees from the seller, or implementing contingency plans to manage post-acquisition risks.

 Examples of mitigation strategies: